-- 73. Plaintiff realleges and reincorporates by reference paragraphs 1 through 72 as though fully set forth herein. - 74.
+- 81. Plaintiffs reallege and reincorporate by reference paragraphs 1 through 75 as though fully set forth herein. - 82.
 To determine whether a plaintiff has been denied procedural due process in violation of the Due Process Clause of the Fourteenth Amendment, a court first asks whether a constitutionally protected liberty interest is at stake.
 If so, the court determines whether the procedural protections provided are sufficient by applying the Anderson-Burdick test as described above.
 Ariz.
 Democratic Party v.
 Hobbs, 18 F.4th 1179, 1195 (9th Cir.
 2021) (holding that "the Anderson/Burdick approach is better suited to the context of election laws than is the more general Eldridge test" (quoting Richardson v.
 Tex.
 Sec'y of State, 978 F.3d 220, 234 (5th Cir.
+2020))).

-2020))). - 75.
-The right to vote is a fundamental constitutional right.
+- 83. The right to vote is a fundamental constitutional right.
 Harper v.
 Va.
 State Bd. of Elections, 383 U.S. 663, 667 (1966).
 "Other rights, even the most basic, are illusory if the right to vote is undermined."
 Wesberry, 376 U.S. at 17.
 Because Arizona allows all registered voters to exercise their fundamental right to vote early by mail, there is a constitutionally protected liberty interest involved in the process of casting a ballot by mail and in having that ballot counted.
 See, e.g., Democracy N.C. v.
 N.C.
 State Bd. of Elections, 476 F. Supp 3d 158, 227 (M.D.N.C.
 2020) (holding that "North Carolina, having 'authorized the use of absentee ballots,' must afford appropriate due process protections to the use of the absentee ballots"); Martin v.
 Kemp, 341 F. Supp.
 3d 1326, 1338 (N.D.
 Ga.
-2018) ("Courts around the country have recognized that '[w]hile it is true that absentee voting is a privilege and a convenience to voters, this does not grant the state the latitude to deprive citizens of due process with respect to the exercise of this privilege.") (quoting Raetzel v.
+2018) ("Courts around the country have recognized that '[w]hile it is true that absentee voting is a privilege and a convenience to voters, this does not grant the state the latitude to deprive citizens of due process with respect to the exercise of this privilege."") (quoting Raetzel v.
 Parks/Bellemont Absentee Election Bd., 762 F. Supp.
 1354, 1358 (D. Ariz.
 1990)); Zessar v.
 Helander, No. 05 C 1917, 2006 WL 642646, at \5 (N.D.
 Ill.
 Mar.
 13, 2006) ("The right to vote by absentee ballot is not, in and of itself, a fundamental right.
 But once the State permits voters to vote absentee, it must afford appropriate due process protections, including notice and a hearing, before rejecting an absentee ballot.").
-As a result, Defendants may not deprive voters of the right to vote early by mail without providing adequate procedures.

-- 76. Arizona's Proof of Citizenship Restriction will deprive hundreds of thousands of currently registered voters of their ability to vote by mail in future elections.
-It does so while giving no details about any notice these voters will be provided, or how or when they may cure this defect. - 77.
-As detailed above, there is no state interest which justifies stripping registered voters of the state-protected right to vote early by mail with no notice or opportunity to cure.
+As a result, Defendants may not deprive voters of the right to vote early by mail without providing adequate procedures. - 84.
+Arizona's Proof of Citizenship Restriction will deprive hundreds of thousands of currently registered voters of their ability to vote by mail in future elections.
+It does so while giving no details about any notice these voters will be provided, or how or when they may cure this defect.
+This imposes a severe burden on their procedural due process rights.
+The Proof of Citizenship Restriction also harms Plaintiffs because it will deprive their members and constituents of the ability to vote by mail in future elections, and will require Plaintiffs to divert money, personnel, time, and resources away from other programming in order to dedicate more resources toward efforts to ensure that voters can navigate the restrictions imposed by the Proof of Citizenship Restriction.

+85. As detailed above, there is no state interest which justifies stripping registered voters of the state-protected right to vote early by mail with no notice or opportunity to cure.